I Am From What Moves Through Me

 An Interactive Cultural and Arts-Making Family Workshop

-A playful workshop for middle schoolers and their parents/caregivers to explore culture, memory, movement, and the stories that shape who we are.
+A playful workshop for parents and their 11–14-year-old children to explore culture, memory, movement, and the stories that shape who we are.

 Sunday, August 2nd